2023 Solar Incentives Guide for Clay, NY - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Clay solar installation company.
+The best way to understand how the new Clean Energy Credit applies to you is to talk with your local Clay solar panel installation expert.

 State & Local Solar Incentives